 - You should make notes for most topics in this subject because there are multiple sources for studying and this helps for revision also.
 Ideally, you should also have a separate set of notes for all the formulas which can help you in a quick last-minute revision on the eve of the examination.

 - The final and most important aspect of your preparation is revision.
-Since the syllabus for mechanical engineering is really vast and there is innumerable number of formulas to remember, it is extremely important that you revise the whole syllabus at least twice before the mains exam.
+Since the syllabus for mechanical engineering is really vast and there is an innumerable number of formulas to remember, it is extremely important that you revise the whole syllabus at least twice before the mains exam.

 - Draw diagrams and graphs wherever required.
 They increase your score and in many answers, they are absolutely necessary.